OpenNebula/docs/source/deployment/sunstone_setup/sunstone.rst

     # /usr/share/one/install_gems sunstone

-If you want to use VNC, SPICE, RDP, ssh or virt-viewer please follow the requirements laid out :ref:`here <remote_access_sunstone>`.
+If you want to use VNC, SPICE, RDP, VMRC, ssh or virt-viewer please follow the requirements laid out :ref:`here <remote_access_sunstone>`.

 Configuration